 This book is part history, part current affairs, and part blueprint for the future.
-We are facing so many challenges right now — from a potential looming influenza pandemic to the inevitable tsunami impact of antibiotic resistance to bioterrorism.
+We are facing so many challenges right now — from a potential looming influenza pandemic, to the inevitable tsunami impact of antibiotic resistance, to bioterrorism.
 And we have no clear international governance structure for how we are going to deal with these issues.
 I also want to show the younger generation what kind of world they’re inheriting from us baby boomers and why they need to engage in this issue now for their own survival.

 What are some of the biggest challenges we face in preventing infectious diseases?

 The World Health Organization is woefully under-scaled and unprepared due to a lack of financial support and adequate governance authority.
-And early messaging from our current administration suggests that issues related to public health and infectious diseases may not be top priorities on their agenda.
+And early messaging from our current administration suggests that issues related to public health and infectious diseases may not be top priorities on its agenda.

 Your biggest concern is pandemic influenza.
 So this is more than encouraging people to get their annual flu shot?

 While the seasonal flu does kill anywhere from 3,000 to 49,000 people every year in the U.S. — typically on the lower end of that range — pandemic influenza can cause a worldwide outbreak of a new strain of influenza virus that spreads easily because most people don’t have previous immunity.
 When it comes to pandemic influenza, at this time, all bets are off for having an effective vaccine for most of the world.
 We desperately need something like the Manhattan Project to develop and manufacture a game-changing influenza vaccine.
-This would have worldwide implications that even exceeds the incredible achievement of eradicating smallpox.
+This would have worldwide implications that even exceed the incredible achievement of eradicating smallpox.